Reading a Golf Scorecard in 8 Easy Steps

 Another important piece of information on the scorecard is each hole’s handicap ranking.
 On an 18-hole golf course, each hole is ranked 1 through 18 for both men and women.

 Generally speaking, the rankings go from the most difficult (No. 1) to the easiest (No. 18) hole on the course, however, there are a couple other factors in play.
 On an 18-hole course, one side will have all the even-ranked holes and the other will have all the odd-ranked holes.
-The USGA also tries to avoid starting or finishing with the most difficult holes or grouping them together whenever possible, as these rankings are used to determine which holes handicap strokes are given.
+The USGA also tries to avoid starting or finishing with the most difficult holes or grouping them together whenever possible.

 If you've ever heard a golf buddy say "I birdied the No. 1-ranked hole" they are referring to the level of difficulty of the accomplishment.